 The medical imaging researchers at the Martinos Center must continuously find new ways to leverage AI algorithms to analyze the raw, uncompressed data generated by their imaging systems.
 But with hundreds of subjects and thousands of scans every year, they struggled to affordably capture and store enormous volumes of raw image data, while still enabling fast data access to hundreds of researchers’ AI initiatives.

 The Martinos center was looking for a simple and scalable all-flash storage system to accelerate AI deep-learning workloads across multi-petabytes of image data.

 In 2020, the Martinos Center engaged VAST Data to help accelerate and streamline their medical image research.
-With the rapidly growing need to capture and record every bit of MRI and PET scan data, the Martinos Center selected VAST Data’s Universal Storage to help transition them to an all-flash solution, rendering previous hard-drive storage systems obsolete.
+With the rapidly growing need to capture and record every bit of MRI and PET scan data, the Martinos Center selected VAST Data Platform to help transition them to an all-flash solution, rendering previous hard-drive storage systems obsolete.

 VAST Data’s unique combination of low-cost flash, highly-efficient data protection and industry-leading data reduction enabled the Martinos Center to affordably deploy multiple-petabytes of all-flash storage for the very first time.

 Meanwhile, VAST Data’s Disaggregated, Shared-Everything (DASE) architecture provided the scalability and performance needed to support four NVIDIA DGX-A100 servers for any GPU deep-learning and training applications.
 With a high-bandwidth, low-latency RDMA-capable fabric connecting the compute and storage end-to-end, the new infrastructure easily catered to the insatiable appetite from researchers wanting access to the entirety of the image catalog, without needing to move or copy data across the datacenter.

 Advancing The State Of The Art In Patient Care